nullworks-mirror/cathook/README.md

 ![banner](http://i.imgur.com/w96wdtE.png)
 [![CircleCI](https://circleci.com/gh/nullworks/cathook.svg?style=svg)](https://circleci.com/gh/nullworks/cathook)

+## Repo disabled by Github

+GitHub has disabled our Repository and we have therefore moved to GitLab (for now).
+[How to fix your cathook install](https://t.me/cathook_cheat/81)

 ## Risk of VAC detection

 The software could be detected by VAC in the future.
 Only use it on accounts you won't regret getting VAC banned.